-- Loading facilities, including all docks and areas used for the storing and staging of materials being transported to or from the site, must be fully enclosed within a building or located to the side or rear of buildings and screened from view from any public thoroughfare (excluding alleys) or civic space according to §10.7.
+- i.
+Loading facilities, including all docks and areas used for the storing and staging of materials being transported to or from the SITE, must be fully enclosed within a BUILDING or located to the side or rear of buildings and screened from view from any public THOROUGHFARE (excluding ALLEYS) or CIVIC SPACE according to § 10.7.
 Screening. - ii.
-Common loading facilities may be shared by two or more buildings or multiple uses within the same building with the approval of the Director of Traffic and Parking.
+Common loading facilities may be shared by two or more buildings or multiple uses within the same Building with the approval of the Director of Mobility.

+c.
 Neighborhood Compatibility

 - i.
-Loading and unloading activities may not encroach on or interfere with the use of sidewalks, drive aisles, or parking areas, or public thoroughfares. - ii.
-Maneuvering aisles and driveways may serve both required parking and loading bays if they meet the

-- design needs of each activity. - iii.
-Loading facilities requiring vehicles to back in from a public thoroughfare are permitted. - iv.
-Loading and unloading activities for lots abutting the NR or UR districts are limited to the hours of the day between 7:00 a.m. and 10:00 p.m.
-All loading docks on these lots must be signed to indicate 'no idling'.
+Loading and unloading activities may not ENCROACH on or interfere with the use of sidewalks, drive aisles, or parking areas, or public THOROUGHFARES. - ii.
+Maneuvering aisles and driveways may serve both required parking and loading bays if they meet the design needs of each activity. - iii.
+Loading facilities requiring vehicles to back in from a public THOROUGHFARE are permitted. - iv.
+Loading and unloading activities for LOTS ABUTTING the NR or UR districts are limited to the hours of the day between 7:00 a.m. and 10:00 p.m.
+All loading docks on these LOTS must be SIGNED to indicate 'no idling'.